-Before contacting or visiting the advertiser please make sure you have printed and read this checklist fully.
-Do NOT buy a cat or kitten from the advertiser unless you are happy that they follow all the advice on the list.
+Before contacting or visiting the seller please make sure you have printed and read this checklist fully.
+Do NOT buy a cat or kitten from the seller unless you are happy that they follow all the advice on the list.

 Do your research firstGetting a new cat or kitten is a massive commitment, so make sure you have researched the breed fully and have the time and commitment necessary to care for the cat.
 You can read our detailed Information guide about cats for potential new cat owners.
 Also read our Cat breed information profile.